BIOL275-MSUM/BIOL275-MSUM.github.io/lab-4.md

 ## Download data files

-Start by downloading two data files to your project folder.
+Start by downloading two data files and putting them in a data folder within the project folder.
 Follow the guidelines for [Downloading Files] and [Organizing Data].

 ### Download the Muskox data